-Facilities :: Adequate and clean toilets Soap available for handwashing at all taps Schedule for monitoring and replenishing of soap and hand sanitizer Staff room arranged to facilitate social distancing Classroom arranged to facilitate 50% capacity Sufficient ventilation in classrooms Availability of cleaning and sanitizing supplies for disinfecting surfaces and for disinfection of small items Availability of suitable area for quarantine / sick bay Monitoring of cleaning and sanitising schedule Communication and l Basic Operations: All staff perform assigned role in monitoring student interactions All staff perform revised roles as per school committees and designations Systems are in place to ensure adherence to the visitors' policy (visitors wash hands before being escorted to the office; no entry on compound without mask, etc.) Parents are made aware of the visitor's policy and requirements for students Form / class teachers reiterate with students the hand washing policy, cough and sneeze etiquette
+Facilitie S: Adequate and clean toilets Soap available for handwashing at all taps Schedule for monitoring and replenishing of soap and hand sanitizer Sufficient ventilation in classrooms Availability of cleaning and sanitizing supplies for disinfecting surfaces and for disinfection of small items Availability of suitable area for quarantine / sick bay Monitoring of cleaning and sanitising schedule Communication a nd Basic Operations: All staff perform assigned role in monitoring student interactions All staff perform revised roles as per school committees and designations Systems are in place to ensure adherence to the visitors' policy (visitors wash hands before being escorted to the office; no entry on compound without mask, etc.) Parents are made aware of the visitor's policy and requirements for students Form / class teachers reiterate with students the hand washing policy, cough and sneeze etiquette

-Social distance floor markers are clearly visible in the cafeteria, administration office, outside washrooms and handwashing stations/ sinks Schedule for lunch/break time shared with staff, parents and students Schedule developed for cleaning classrooms and sanitization of furniture Age appropriate signage promoting COVID-19 protocols, prominently displayed School Policy for persons with flu-like symptoms shared with stakeholders Updated contacts for all students Revised list for NSDSL and PTSC Schedule for monitoring of water stores developed and implemented Checklist fo r pare ents/ caregivers and community members Monitor children's health and keep away from school if they are ill Ensure children are equipped with a clean mask, tissues, hand soap and sanitizers П Reinforce the importance of social distancing to children Teach and model good hygiene practices - Wash hands with soap and water frequently.
-If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol. - Ensure that safe drinking water is available, and toilets or latrines are clean - Remind children to cough and sneeze into a tissue or elbow and avoid touching face, eyes, mouth and nose Ensure safe disposal of used tissue and garbage in general
+Ц administration office, outside washrooms and handwashing stations/ sinks [Schedule developed for cleaning classrooms and sanitization of furniture [Age appropriate signage promoting COVID-19 protocols, prominently displayed ] School Policy for persons with flu-like symptoms shared with stakeholders [Updated contacts for all students [Revised list for NSDSL and PTSC [Schedule for monitoring of water stores developed and implemented Checklist fo r pare nts/ caregivers and community members [Monitor children's health and keep away from school if they are ill ] Ensure children are equipped with a clean mask, tissues, hand soap and sanitizers Reinforce the importance of maintaining COVID-19 safety protocols to children Teach and model good hygiene practices - Wash hands with soap and water frequently.
+If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol. - Ensure that safe drinking water is available, and toilets or latrines are clean - Remind children to cough and sneeze into a tissue or elbow and avoid touching face, eyes, mouth and nose ] Ensure safe disposal of used tissue and garbage in general Encourage children to ask questions when unsure

+Monitor children's reactions to stress, be patient and understanding Co-ordinate with the school to receive information to offer assistance in support of school safety efforts (through parent-teacher committees, etc.) Provide school with updated contact information and provide alternative emergency contact numbers Respond in a timely manner when contacted by the school Attend all parent sessions organized by the school Make arrangements for supervision of children Notify the school if anyone in the household at which the child resides has tested positive for coronavirus students

+Checklist for students

-Encourage children to ask questions when unsure Monitor children's reactions to stress, be patient and understanding Co-ordinate with the school to receive information to offer assistance in support of school safety efforts (through parent-teacher committees, etc.) Provide school with updated contact information and provide alternative emergency contact numbers Respond in a timely manner when contacted by the school Attend all parent sessions organized by the school Make arrangements for supervision of children Be aware of the school's timetable and ensure that children attend online sessions/ face to face classes as timetabled or collect and return packaged material as scheduled Notify the school if anyone in the household at which the child resides has tested positive for coronavirus Checklist for stude nts Ask questions, educate self and get information from reliable sources Wash hands frequently, always with soap and water for at least 20 seconds Practice social distancing whilst away from home Always have a supply of masks, tissue and sanitizer when leaving home Avoid touching, face, eyes and nose Do not share books, stationery, cups, eating utensils, food or drinks with others Be a leader at the school, at the home and in the wider community by modelling health and safety protocols.
-Do not stigmatize your peers or tease anyone about being sick
+Ask questions, educate self and get information from reliable sources Wash hands frequently, always with soap and water for at least 20 seconds Practice COVID-19 protocols whilst away from home Always have a supply of masks, tissue and sanitizer when leaving home Avoid touching, face, eyes and nose Do not share books, stationery, cups, eating utensils, food or drinks with others Be a leader at the school, at the home and in the wider community by modelling health and safety protocols.
+Do not stigmatize your peers or tease anyone about being sick Tell your parents, another family member, or a caregiver if you feel sick.
+Be cautious when using public transport.
+Use hand sanitiser upon exiting public transport